 There are 84,673 people with physical disabilities or 8.5 of the population of the Alameda County HOME Consortium of which Oakland makes up 20% of this populace.
 People are considered disabled if they have one or more of the following: Hearing difficulty, vision difficulty, cognitive difficulty, ambulatory difficulty, self-care difficulty and independent living difficulty.
 Of these 84,673 individuals with difficulties in the Consortium 3,734 have hearing difficulties, 2,614 have vision difficulties, 5011 have cognitive difficulties, 7,784 have ambulatory difficulties, 3,524 have self-care difficulties and 5807 have independent living difficulties.
 Housing in California is extremely expensive.
 Many households struggle to find housing that is affordable and meets their needs.
-Consortium 3,734 have ambulatory difficulties, 3,524 have self-care difficulties, 7,784 have ambulatory difficulties, 5,011 have cognitive difficulties, 7,784 have self-care difficulties, 7,784 have self-care difficulties, 7,784 have self-care difficulties, 5,011 have cognitive difficulties, 7,784 have ambulatory difficulties, 3524 have self-care difficulties, 7,784 have ambulatory difficulties, 3524 have self-care difficulties, 7,784 have ambulatory difficulties, 2,614 have vision difficulties, 5,011 have cognitive difficulties, 7,784 have ambulatory difficulties, 3524 have self-care difficulties, 7,784 have ambulatory difficulties, 3524 have self-care difficulties, 5,011 have cognitive difficulties, 7,784 have ambulatory difficulties, 3524 have self-care difficulties.
+Consortium 3,734 have hearing difficulties, 2614 have vision difficulties, 5,011 have cognitive difficulties, 7,784 have ambulatory difficulties, 3524 have self-care difficulties and 5,807 have independent living difficulties.
 Housing in California is extremely expensive.
 Many households struggle to find housing that is affordable and meets their needs.